 What is Carpal Tunnel Syndrome?

 The carpal tunnel is an area in your wrist that the median nerve and tendons inhabit.
 The carpal tunnel runs through your forearm directly to your hand.
-Carpal tunnel syndrome affects up to 3% of Americans.
-Carpal tunnel syndrome occurs when this narrow passageway on the side of your palm composed of bones and ligaments experiences disabling pain.
+Carpal tunnel affects up to 3% of Americans.
+This occurs when this narrow passageway on the side of your palm composed of bones and ligaments experiences disabling pain.
 This member of the body controls sensation and movement in the thumb and first three fingers.
 When the passageway is compressed it results in numbness, tingling, weakness or pain in the hand.
 This pressure on the passageway directly affects carpal tunnel syndrome.
-These sensations all contribute to Carpal Tunnel syndrome.
-Carpal tunnel syndrome can be caused by repetitive movements, hand-arm vibration and working in awkward positions for a long period of time.
+These sensations all contribute to the syndrome.
+This condition may be caused by repetitive movements, hand-arm vibration and working in awkward positions for a long period of time.
 It can be closely associated to work related tasks.

 Signs and Symptoms

-Individuals who suffer from the following are susceptible to Carpal Tunnel Syndrome:
+Individuals who suffer from the following are more susceptible

 Frequently Asked Questions